rhdunn/festvox/README.md

   * Support for designing, recording and autolabelling diphone databases.
   * Support for designing, recording and autolabelling unit selection dbs.
+  * Support for designing, recording and autolabelling clustergen parametric voices.
+  * Support for Nagoya Institute of Technologies HTS synthesis system.
   * Building simple limited domain synthesis engines.
   * Support for building rule driven and data driven prosody models (duration, intonation and phrasing).